nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 ---

 Getting a great summer internship should absolutely be your first priority, nothing else will beat the things you'll learn and experience.
 The amount of impact you'll end up having cannot be matched easily, especially as a student.
 As a third year student it was my first priority too.
 I applied to 20+ companies from Best of the best to average companies.
 One thing that I learnt in this three years is networking is really important.
 You should talk to employees, recruiters and alumni.
-Tell them what you're doing currently, tell me about your projects, past experiences and publicize it on sites like ProductHunt, Reddit and Hackernews.
+Tell them what you're doing currently, tell them about your projects, past experiences and publicize it on sites like <a href="https://www.producthunt.com" target="_blank">ProductHunt/a>, <a href="https://www.reddit.com/" target="_blank">Reddit</a> and <a href="https://news.ycombinator.com" target="_blank">Hackernews</a>.

 There are so many opportunities available so the first step to getting an internship, is apply.
 A lot of people I know are just too afraid to apply, even to companies they really want to work at because they are waiting to get the perfect resume.
-Even I used to feel the name thanks to [Krish Munot](https://github.com/krishmunot) he's an awesome guy, last year in december we were discussing about the internships and he encouraged to apply.
+Even I used to feel the name thanks to <a href="http://krishmunot.com" target="_blank">Krish Munot</a> he's an awesome guy, last year in december we were discussing about the internships and he encouraged to apply.

 Here is our short discussion on FB: